CampaigningSoftware/cf-repository-generator/README.md

 Laravel 5.5 Contentful Repository generator.

-Generates contract, contentful repository, model, factory and caching repository.
+Generates contract, contentful repository, model, factory and caching repository with fields that are defined in the Contentful model.

 If one of these files does already exist, it can be kept or overwritten.